potatochick2020/Sudoku-core/README.md

 - [ ] Optimised code for performance

-The function 'SudokuSolution()' is an enhanced version of [ leetcode - Sudoku solver ]( https://leetcode.com/problems/sudoku-solver/ )
+The function 'SudokuSolution()' is an enhanced version of [ leetcode - Sudoku solver ]( https://leetcode.com/problems/sudoku-solver/ ).
+My code might not be that optimised in terms of performance.

 - [ ] Rename variable